CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ORP.3 Sensitization and Training.md

 ** Social **

 In simulations, employees can practice how to behave in social engineering attacks.
 For this purpose, the selected target groups such.
 For example, IT supervisors and various groups of administrators are faced with supposedly harmless requests in a joint simulation.
 Only through the interdisciplinary consideration of these requests it becomes clear that there is an attack here.
-The aim of the simulation is to find out these relationships through appropriate exercises in order to then be able to react in a defined manner.
-This type of simulation can be done very well in practice through workshops with moderation materials such as pin board and moderation cards.
+The aim of the simulation is to find out these relationships through appropriate exercises in order to then be able to react in a defined way.
+This type of simulation can be very well done in practice through workshops with moderation materials such as pin board and moderation cards.

 ** simulation exercises **

 Particularly important are simulations in which the treatment of security incidents up to emergencies is practiced.
 They should enable employees to perceive assigned roles and responsibilities within a scenario even under difficult conditions (tension, accumulation of instructions, unclear or often changing circumstances, lack of resources, communication problems, etc.) as safely as possible.
 The goal of simulations is primarily to train personal abilities using representative scenarios that can then be used in as many incidents as possible.
-Therefore, a simulation should be led by an experienced trainer, who discusses and deepens their experiences in a review with the participants.
+Therefore, a simulation should be led by an experienced trainer, who will discuss and deepen their experiences in a review with the participants.

 In the conception of awareness-raising and training programs, the provision of teaching aids is important, since only permanently present knowledge leads to the desired behavioral changes.
 After awareness-raising and training activities, participants are usually equipped with a lot of new knowledge and skills.
 If they do not retrieve or apply this knowledge after the event, they may forget it in whole or in part.
 In order to permanently improve the awareness of information security among employees, the content of awareness-raising and training should be regularly repeated or applied.
 This is supported by the Syllabus, which should be carried out both during the course, at the end of a course and thereafter.